GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Experimental Methodology

-Second, we compare GateKeeper-GPU with original GateKeeper FPGA implementation, SHD, MAGNET, Shouji, and SneakySnake in terms of false accept and false reject counts.
-We denote \editedII{the} original GateKeeper implementation as `GateKeeper-FPGA' for labeling.
-For these tests, we choose \editedII{the} highest-edit and \editedII{the} lowest-edit profile datasets of three different read lengths.
-For 100bp, \editedII{the} lowest-edit containing data set is prepared by mrFAST's seeding error threshold \textit{e =}~2 and highest-edit data set is curated by error threshold \textit{e =}~40.
-Likewise, mrFAST error thresholds for \editedII{the} lowest-edit and \editedII{the} highest-edit profile data sets are \textit{e =}~4 and \textit{e =}~70 for 150bp; \textit{e =}~8 and \textit{e =}~100 for 250bp, respectively.
-Because the other tools do not have distinguishing mechanisms for undefined pairs, in order to maintain a fair comparison in this test series, we include these pairs in GateKeeper-GPU's results and report the numbers accordingly.
+Second, we compare GateKeeper-GPU with the original GateKeeper FPGA implementation, SHD, MAGNET, Shouji, and SneakySnake in terms of false accept and false reject counts.
+We denote the original GateKeeper implementation as `GateKeeper-FPGA' for labeling.
+We choose the highest-edit and lowest-edit profile datasets of three different read lengths for these tests.
+For 100bp, the lowest-edit containing data set is prepared by mrFAST's seeding error threshold \textit{e =}~2, and the highest-edit data set is curated by error threshold \textit{e =}~40.
+Likewise, mrFAST error thresholds for the lowest-edit and the highest-edit profile data sets are \textit{e =}~4 and \textit{e =}~70 for 150bp; \textit{e =}~8 and \textit{e =}~100 for 250bp, respectively.
+Because the other tools do not have distinguishing mechanisms for undefined pairs, to maintain a fair comparison in this test series, we include these pairs in GateKeeper-GPU's results and report the numbers accordingly.